allenai/natural-instructions/tasks/README.md

 `task1510_evalution_relation_extraction` | Given a phrase describing the relationship between two words, extract the words and the lexical relationship between them | Answer Generation
 `task1511_bless_hypernym_generation` | Given a concept word, generate a hypernym for it | Answer Generation `task1512_bless_meronym_classification` | Given an object and a part, decide whether the object has that part | Classification
+`task1513_evalution_meronym_classification` | Given an object and a part, decide whether the object has that part | Classification